Workplace Conduct Management

 See the Office of Equal Opportunity and Affirmative Action for more information.

-See the Employee Assistance Program for more information.
+Refer staff to the Employee Assistance Program

 The University provides formal grievance procedures for its employees in the event of suspensions or discharge.
 Officers of Administration and Non-Union Support Staff must begin the grievance procedure within 30 days after the action (suspension or discharge) that precipitates the complaint.
 For more information, contact the Employment & HR Client Services staff.